 Among friends, my review of The Alien Way by Gordon R. Dickson, 1965

-Science fiction/fantasy in Plastic Models > Various: Photos of my 1/48th scale Amtrak Federation Sky Rider Mark 2
+Science fiction/fantasy in Other plastic model aircraft, including my 1/48th scale Amtrak Federation Sky Rider Mark 2